adobe/aem-dispatcher-experiments/experiments/enableTTL/README.md

 ### Without `enableTTL`

-When `enableTTL` is not set, or a .ttl file is missing for the resource in question, the logs will read differently.
-When the cached resource is newer than it's nearest .stat file, the cached file is considered VALID:
+When `enableTTL` is not set, or a .ttl file is missing for the resource in question, the logs will read differently:

+- When the cached resource is newer than its nearest .stat file, the cached file is considered VALID:

 ```
 [..] cache file is newer than lastflush -> use cache [/docroot/content/dispatchertester/us/en.html]
 [..] cache-action for [/content/dispatchertester/us/en.html]: DELIVER
 ```

-When it's older than it's nearest .stat file, the file is considered STALE:
+- When it's older than it's nearest .stat file, the file is considered STALE:

 ```
 [..] cache file is older than lastflush -> flush [/docroot/content/dispatchertester/us/en.html]